algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Technical_Specifications.md

 ### 4.2 Software environment

-// INSERT CODE HERE
+Here is a link to the [functions](https://github.com/algosup/2022-2023-project-1-smart-signage-Project-1-group/blob/main/Appsolu/) folder with a *test plan* markdown and a *bug order* markdown.

 ### 4.3 Tests

 Here is a link to the [tests documents](https://github.com/algosup/2022-2023-project-1-smart-signage-Project-1-group/blob/main/documents/tests/) folder with a *test plan* markdown and a *bug order* markdown.

-Here is a link to the [functions and tests](https://github.com/algosup/2022-2023-project-1-smart-signage-Project-1-group/blob/main/functions_and_tests/) folder with *functions.go* and *functions_test.go*.
+Here is a link to the [tests](https://github.com/algosup/2022-2023-project-1-smart-signage-Project-1-group/blob/main/Tests/) folder with *functions.go* and *functions_test.go*.

 ## 5. Glosary